Categories: Content Marketing

 Ease of Use and User Experience

 Even a safe instrument ought to be simple to handle.
-Following the installation of each application on different gadgets, the user experience was as follows for those who were comparing 1Password vs LastPass, changing between mobile apps, or using different browser extensions on various operating systems.
+Following the installation of each application on different devices, the user experience was as follows for those comparing 1Password vs LastPass, switching between mobile apps, or using different browser extensions across various operating systems.

 1. Setup and Onboarding

-It doesn’t take much time to set up either of the platforms, but both of them look different.
+It doesn’t take much time to set up either platform, but they look different.

 1Password has an obvious onboarding wizard that guides the user through importing passwords, installing apps, and creating their first secure login.
-Syncing new devices via QR onboarding is a breeze, which Reddit users say is great when transferring login credentials or an account password.
+Syncing new devices via QR onboarding is a breeze, which Reddit users say is great for transferring login credentials or account passwords.

 LastPass opts for a more straightforward, web-first method.
 The majority of users can quickly create an account, import data, and start autofill within a few minutes.
 Zapier reviewers are unanimous in their opinion, calling it extremely easy for beginners, thus perfect for a first trial of a new password manager.